rbasniak/rbk-api-modules/README.md

 ```

 The result that should be returned is a `Tupple<Guid?, object>`, in which the first parameter is the id of the agregate entity related to this operation, if it exists or is used.
 If not, you can pass a `null` value.
 The second parameter is the actual result that should be returned to the action.
 If the command doesn't return a value, you can pass a `null` value.
 The `aggregateId` is needed only if you are also using the `rbkApiModules.Auditing` library and can be safely ignored if you are not using it.

+There are versions of `BaseCommandHandler` for MongoDB and for non database commands.

 ### 3.1.2.
 BaseQueryHandler